postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_mysql/api_builder_node_and_mysql.md

 1. Clone the [ToDo API Project repository](https://github.com/LetMyPeopleCode/ToDO_API_with_Node_and_MySQL) from GitHub into a local folder.
 2. Open a terminal and navigate into the top-level directory.
-3. In the terminal, issue the command: `npm install`.
+3. In the terminal, enter the command: `npm install`.
-4. When that completes, issue the command: `node server.js`
+4. When that completes, enter the command: `node run start`

 You're ready to try your queries.
 The SQL you ran previously pre-populated the database with two items, so you have some data.